-Jamestown Settlement presents the premiere of “Season of the Witch,” an original play written by Abigail Schumann, at 7:30 p.m. on September 14 & 19-21 outdoors in the re-created James Fort, with an immersive theatrical experience that brings to life the 1626 witchcraft trial of Jane Wright – who stood accused in the first recorded witchcraft inquiry in Virginia.
-Tickets to this evening event are $15.
+Jamestown Settlement presents the premiere of “Season of the Witch,” an original play written by Abigail Schumann, at 7:30 p.m. on September 13 & 14 and 18-21 outdoors in the re-created James Fort, with an immersive theatrical experience that brings to life the 1626 witchcraft trial of Jane Wright – who stood accused in the first recorded witchcraft inquiry in Virginia.

 Actors aren’t the only ones with roles to play in this new production.
 Act I keeps the audience on their feet as they travel back in time visiting buildings throughout the fort to meet community members and individuals involved in the 1626 investigation.
 In Act II, audience members convene in the church to take part in trial proceedings before deciding Goodwife Wright’s final fate.
 With each night’s performance offering a unique experience, which way will they vote – guilty or innocent?

-“The first act allows for immersive encounters with witnesses and members of the court, which provides context that assists the audience in determining the fate of the accused during the second act,” said Abigail Schumann, “Season of the Witch” playwright and special exhibitions programs manager at Jamestown Settlement.
+“The first act allows for immersive encounters with witnesses and members of the court, which provide context to assist the audience in determining the fate of the accused during the second act,” said Abigail Schumann, “Season of the Witch” playwright and special exhibitions programs manager at Jamestown Settlement.
 The recipient of eight regional Emmy awards for script writing, directing and producing educational history programs, she has created plays and performances for museums and historic sites for more than 20 years.

 Written in support of Jamestown Settlement’s special exhibition “TENACITY: Women in Jamestown and Early Virginia,” this theatrical experience blends the historical record with a modern perspective.
 “Turning a court record into a script that doesn’t sound like a court record, while striving to create a memorable theatrical experience for our audiences, was the best and biggest challenge of writing ‘Season of the Witch,'” Schumann said.

 “Season of the Witch” is a fictional play with a very real story, based on transcripts and testimonies taken in 1626 regarding charges of witchcraft against Jane Wright.
-As the first recorded witchcraft inquiry in Virginia, on September 11, 1626, Jane Wright, the wife of Robert Wright of Surry County, was brought before the General Court at Jamestown to be examined, with Governor Sir George Yeardley presiding as chief justice to determine if the accusations merited further legal proceedings.
+As the first recorded witchcraft inquiry in Virginia, on September 11, 1626, community members brought accusations of witchcraft against Jane Wright, the wife of Robert Wright, in the General Court at Jamestown, with Governor Sir George Yeardley presiding as chief justice to determine if the accusations merited further legal proceedings.
 The accusations against her ranged from being the source of misfortune and property destruction for members of the community, to causing pain, sickness and even death.
 The court records are fragmentary, but provide an insight into witchcraft beliefs of the time:

 Robert Thresher sworne and examined sayeth yt good wiefe Wright came to him and requested him to give her some plants, He answered yt when he had served his owne tourne, she should have some, so she went away and yt night all his plants were drowned...Elizabeth Gates sworne and examined sayeth yt Goodwiefe Wright came to Mr. Moores at Kickotan to buy some chickens, but he would sell her none, shortly after the chickens died, and after that the henn died, and this she affirmeth she had hearde from others.